Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 | Token (1/1 stats) | 1.5 CP | Standard 1/1 units cost 2 CP; generated tokens are inherently discounted. |
 | Action (Economy) | ~4.0 CP | The premium value of executing an effect without passing an action turn. |

-### **Costing Novel Climaxes (The Theater 3 Execution Cost)**
+### Costing Novel Climaxes (The Theater 3 Execution Cost)

 When inventing a new Theater 3 Climax, you must calculate its designated runtime CP execution cost using a strict mathematical formula: the Climax Cost is equal to the Base Effect Value multiplied by the Scope Multiplier, plus any applicable Novelty Premium.

 First, determine the Base Effect Value.
 Utility effects, such as moving a unit or swapping positions, command a base of 1 to 2 CP.
 Soft Control effects, including suppression or applying negative statistical modifiers, command a base of 3 to 4 CP.
 Hard Removal or Creation effects, such as outright destroying a unit or generating large tokens, command a base of 5 to 8 CP.

 Second, apply the Scope Multipliers.
 If the effect targets a single unit, the multiplier is 1.0.
 If the effect targets two specific units, or utilizes a cleave mechanic, the multiplier is 1.5.
-If the effect impacts an entire Quadrant or operates as an Area of Effect, the multiplier increases drastically to 2.5.
-If the effect is completely Global, impacting all units on the board, the multiplier is set at 4.0.
+If the effect impacts an entire Quadrant, the multiplier increases to 2.5.
+If the effect is completely Global, impacting all units on the board, the guidelines impose a progressive, compounding tax rather than a linear multiplier.
+This drastic scaling guarantees that total board wipes and mass suppression effects remain prohibitively expensive and require significant strategic sacrifice rather than serving as highly efficient, low-cost reset mechanisms.

 Finally, assess the Novelty Premium.
 If the effect operates within standard parameters, the premium is 0 CP.
 If the effect bends core rules, such as ignoring Line of Sight obstructions, add a 1 CP premium.
 If the effect completely breaks fundamental game rules, such as granting absolute invulnerability, add a steep 3 CP premium.

-### **Costing Novel Passives (The Theater 2 Upkeep Cost)**
+### Costing Novel Passives (The Theater 2 Upkeep Cost)

 Passives must be carefully costed to ensure they do not generate infinite value.
 You must determine their ongoing dynamic runtime upkeep CP cost by calculating the Expected Value.
 The Upkeep formula dictates that the Value per Trigger is multiplied by the estimated Triggers per Round, and that product is then multiplied by a Reliability Discount.

 First, identify the Value per Trigger using the established Market Rate Baseline.

-Second, objectively estimate how often a typical deck will trigger this effect during a single round.
-If it is hard-capped to once per round, the multiplier is 1.0.
-If it is likely to trigger 1 to 2 times, the multiplier is 1.5.
-If it relies on uncapped swarm tactics and triggers frequently, the multiplier is 3.0 or higher.
+Second, identify the strict objective categorizations based on the precise mechanical triggers, eliminating any reliance on a designer's subjective estimation of trigger frequency.

-Third, apply a Reliability Discount based on how guaranteed the trigger is to resolve.
-If the trigger is absolutely guaranteed (e.g., Start of Round), the multiplier remains 1.0.
-If it relies on a common occurrence (e.g., playing a Unit card), the multiplier is 0.8.
-If it relies on an uncommon occurrence (e.g., specific keywords), the multiplier drops to 0.6.
-If it is dependent on the opponent taking a specific action, the multiplier is reduced to 0.4.
-Always round the final CP upkeep up to account for the psychological deterrence value the passive exerts on the opponent.
+Third, apply a strict mechanical multiplier based on the objective trigger condition.
+If the trigger is a guaranteed game phase (e.g., Start of Round), the multiplier remains 1.0.
+If it triggers upon standard card deployment, the multiplier is 0.8.
+If it relies on specific keyword interactions, the multiplier is 0.6.
+If it strictly requires an opponent's action to trigger, the multiplier is 0.4.
+Furthermore, the guidelines establish strict upkeep ceilings for core faction mechanics; utility passives must be costed sustainably, typically capturing no more than 10% to 15% of the universal salary, ensuring they support rather than suffocate the primary action economy.

-## **Section 5: The Component Database**
+## Section 5: The Component Database

 To assemble a final Mission Card, you must use the database below to apply the ultimate execution formula, establishing the exact runtime CP cost values for your chosen Theater 2 Passives and Theater 3 Climaxes.

-### **Passive Ability Upkeep Values**
+### Passive Ability Upkeep Values

 Passive abilities located in Theater 2 are categorized into tiers based on their game impact.